DavidAshburn/Event_manager/README.md

 # Event_manager
 Event Manager Odin Assignment with CSV Parser Class

-The Dataset class is an exercise in meta-programming getters setters, and the initializer are dynamically generated based on the CSV input
+The Dataset class is an exercise in meta-programming.

+Getters setters, and the initializer are dynamically generated based on the CSV input

 It does assume the first line is your headings, but it doesn't require them to be name_safe for Ruby